tannerduve/mock_a_mockingbird/README.md

 Puzzles are given as lemmas and can be proven in Lean.
 Solutions provided.
 Get started with the puzzles by going to MockAMockingbird > src.

 Currently a work in progress.
 Only have the first problem set from Chapter 9 so far.
+The PDF of the book is also in this repository as ToMockAMockingBird.pdf